pytorch/pytorch/docs/source/hub.rst

 introduced by importing in Python.
 For example, you can see new items in Python caches ``sys.modules`` and ``sys.path_importer_cache`` which is normal Python behavior.

-A known limitation that worth mentioning here is user **CANNOT** load two different branches of the same repo in the **same python process**.
+A known limitation that is worth mentioning here is that the user **CANNOT** load two different branches of the same repo in the **same Python process**.
 It's just like installing two packages with the same name in Python, which is not good.
 Cache might join the party and give you surprises if you actually try that.
 Of course it's totally fine to load them in separate processes.